Bayer-Group/pybalance/README.md

 smoking status and potentially other relevant variables to accurately assess the independent impact of coffee consumption on heart disease risk.

-In general, any comparative analysis of two non-randomized population will differ systematically in a number of covariate dimensions and these systematic differences must be adjusted for as part of any causal inference analysis.
+In general, any comparative analysis of two non-randomized populations will differ systematically in a number of covariate dimensions and these systematic differences must be adjusted for as part of any causal inference analysis.
+That is where `pybalance` comes in.

 ## PyBalance